SKIP TO PAGE CONTENT Scroll to Top

 • For any student with a learning disability, attention deficit disorder, or mobility, the following procedures should be followed:

-• Students should provide documentation to the Disability Services Office describing the disability and documenting the need for the accommodation.
-Students with mobility impairments may self identify their disability in requesting the accommodation.
+• Students should provide documentation to the Access Center describing the disability and documenting the need for the accommodation.
+Students with mobility impairments may self-identify their disability in requesting the accommodation.

 • The Counselor for Students with Disabilities will approve any testing accommodations and inform the instructors of the accommodation.